Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ### Run a local DA layer instance
-This setup works with in memory DA that is easy to setup for testing prupose.
+This setup works with an in-memory DA that is easy to set up for testing purposes.

 ### Start the Rollup Full Node